ceb8/literature_notes/Prominences/Prominences.md

 - Their measurements extend the relationshpo between x-ray flux and mass loss rate to 5 orders of magnitude
 - No evidence of seakening of mass loss rates with high x-ray flux levels

-**Follow-up reading**❗👀
+**Follow-up reading** 👀
 - "source surface" location: Reville et al 2015 a,b
-- Early measurements of proinences: Robinson and Collier Cameron 1986, Collier Cameron and Robinson 1989 a,b
+- Early measurements of proinences: Collier Cameron and Robinson 1989 a,b
 - About the Keplerian co-rotation radius: Jardine and Collier Cameron 1991